tromp/cuckoo/README.md

 Asking for a cycle, or a clique, is a close analogue of asking for a chain or cluster of primes numbers, which were adopted as the number-theoretic proof-of-work in Primecoin and Riecoin, respectively.
-The latest implementaton incorporates a huge memory savings proposed by Dave Anderson in
+The latest implementaton incorporates a huge memory savings proposed by Dave Andersen in

 http://da-data.blogspot.com/2014/03/a-public-review-of-cuckoo-cycle.html